MyTooliT/ICOc/Documentation/Introduction.md

 - If you download Simplicity Commander directly, then the tests assume that you unzipped the files into the directory `C:\SiliconLabs\Simplicity Commander`.

-- If you did not use any of the standard install path, then please add the path to `commander.exe` to the list `COMMANDS` → `PATH` → `WINDOWS` in the configuration file `config.yaml`.
+- If you did not use any of the standard install path, then please add the path to `commander.exe` to the list `COMMANDS` → `PATH` → `WINDOWS` in the [configuration file](#introduction:section:changing-configuration-values).

 ##### Additional Notes